ShizukaDonaghue/happy-beans/TESTING.md

 </details>

 <details>
-  <summary>settings.py - No issues or errors *See Note</summary>
+  <summary>settings.py - No issues or errors</summary>

   <img src="docs/images/validation/settings.png">

-Note: `# noqa` was added to Django generated codes under "AUTH_PASSWORD_VALIDATORS" and also to Cloudinary storage under "STATICFILES_STORAGE" to ignore "line too long" errors as these could not be shortened without breaking the codes.

 </details>

+Note: `# noqa` was added to Django generated codes under "AUTH_PASSWORD_VALIDATORS" and also to Cloudinary storage under "STATICFILES_STORAGE" for "line too long" errors to be ignored as these could not be shortened without breaking the codes.

 <details>
   <summary>urls.py - No issues or errors</summary>